by PDebord and JSAGL

 As Superman made his way back through time, he began to think over the events of his adventure with Lady Death.

-Superman came back to the twentieth century only moments after he had left it.
+Superman emerged out of the time stream and into the twentieth century only moments after he had left it.
 He flew over Smallville and waited for the sounds of trouble that would surely follow Lady Death’s arrival.
 As he hovered over his boyhood home town, he was nearly blinded by a bright yellow flash on one side and a place in the air that seemed to fold and turn green on the other side.
 As the yellow flash took an all-too-familiar shape, Superman smiled.

 “I see Darkseid went way over the line this time,” Superman said as Doctor Fate and the Spectre appeared on either side of him.